WKGB-FM: History

 In 2000, WKGB-FM was acquired by Clear Channel Communications.
 Clear Channel changed its name to iHeartMedia in 2014.
 For several years, WKGB-FM carried Sixx Sense with Nikki Sixx a weeknight national radio show featuring the music of Mötley Crüe and other active rock and heavy metal music artists.
 It was discontinued at the end of 2017.

+Programming

+WKGB-FM carries the nationally syndicated program Rover's Morning Glory in AM drive time.
+Most of the other DJs voice-track their shows from iHeart stations in other cities.